Personal Survival Checklist

 Consuming alcohol, caffeine or other drugs increases the risk of dehydration.
 Dehydration can cause headaches, stomach cramps, abdominal pains, constipation, flu-like symptoms, and mood swings, and makes it difficult for the body to recover.
 If someone complains of these symptoms, or shows signs of either severe overheating or a case of chills under the midday sun, get them to shade immediately and seek prompt medical help.
 (See page 4 for Medical Station locations and info.)

 - When the wind comes, seek immediate shelter.
 Now’s the time to use that dust mask and goggles you brought.

-- If you’re far from shelter, sit down, turn your back to the wind, cover your face with your shirt and wait.
+- If you’re far from shelter, sit down, turn your back to the wind, cover your face, and wait it out.